Minsk Minsk City, Belarus Travel Guide

 Enjoy outdoor festivals, cycling, and lake activities with long daylight hours.

-Experience Christmas markets, ice skating, and the city under a blanket of snow.
+Experience Christmas markets, ice skating, and the city in the shade of a blanket of the white stuff.

 Encounter fewer crowds and discover potential discounts on travel and lodging.